Devi Ahilya Bai Holkar Airport: Terminals

 Indore's new expandable integrated terminal building was inaugurated on 14 February 2012.
 It was built by AAI at a cost of ₹135 crore and is capable of handling 700 passengers per hour.

 The new terminal has modern escalators and a high-tech baggage handling system.
 It caters to the movement of 96 flights every day.
 In preparation towards the proposed international operations, it will have 16 check-in counters, 16 immigration counters (four for departure and 12 for arrivals) and four counters for customs, apart from 569 CCTVs and X-ray machines for security.

-There are three aerobridges serving the airport.
-The terminal has one lift and one escalator conveyor belt for baggage.
+There are five aerobridges serving the airport.
+The terminal has one lift and three escalator conveyor belt for baggage.
 As per the international standards, it has two ATMs (01 SBI and 01 Union Bank of India), shopping stalls and a food court.
 The airport is under an expansion stage.
 A new terminal adjoining the current terminal, along with an airport hotel and a convention center, are planned at the airport site.
-The completion of the expansion will turn the customs airport into a fully-fledged international one.